mailforsachin/systems-mastery/daily/20260103-day1-Bits-Bytes.md

 Do not preserve order (conceptually)
 Are optimized for lookup, not sequential access
 Reversing requires ordered, index-based access

+## Why is a list more suitable than a string for in-place reversal?
+A list is mutable, meaning its elements can be modified in place, whereas strings are immutable.
+By using a list, we can swap characters directly without creating new copies of the string on each iteration.
+This avoids repeated copying and improves performance, resulting in O(n) time complexity with O(1) extra space.

 ## 🔗 Related Files
 - [Assets](/home/ubuntu/systems-mastery/assets/20260103-day1-Bits-Bytes_ASSETS.md)